 You might come to the conclusion that any reboots that try to keep up with times by being progressive end up failing.
 But that’s not always the case.
 In fact, a progressive reboot that manages to be woke and entertaining is The Fresh Prince of Bel-Air reboot Bel-Air.
 The reason why Bel-Air works with adapting to the times is that the original show, The Fresh Prince of Bel-Air was already progressive.
 The original show had conversations about race, interracial relationships, what it means to be Black, etc. Bel-Air, unlike Gossip Girl and …And Just Like That, doesn’t have to make up for the faults of the original series.
 Bel-Air gets to focus on going deeper and talking about social issues that The Fresh Prince of Bel-Air either touched on or couldn’t talk about on television at the time.
 Bel-Air had a foundation to build its show off on.
 While Gossip Girl (2021) and …And Just Like That are starting from scratch.
 It also helps that Bel-Air is able to effortlessly talk about social issues while still being an engaging show to watch.
 Gossip Girl (2021) and …And Just Like That tried to be progressive, but sacrifice being entertaining to do it.
 Bel-Air is able to balance the juggling act of being socially conscious and being a good show at the same time.

 Reboots are not going anywhere.
 Hollywood is going to keep rebooting old favorites that probably haven’t aged well and will need to be modified in order to work for a new generation.
 As long as this is happening, showrunners need to be able to modernize these shows without giving up what made them special in the first place.
 Updating a classic show shouldn’t mean that you have to sacrifice what fans loved about it in the first place.
-Adding people of color to the cast, depicting LGBTQIA+ relationships, being socially conscious are all great things to have in a reboot.
+Adding people of color to the cast, depicting LGBTQIA+ relationships, and being socially conscious are all great things to have in a reboot.
 But adding those elements doesn’t mean anything if the reboot isn’t any good.
 You have to have a good show before trying to make it progressive.
 Fans, both old and new, won’t stick around for a show if they aren’t being entertained by it.
 They may like the diversity, but it won’t be enough to keep them watching.
 No matter how pure intentions a showrunner may have once viewers deem their reboot not worthy of their time, no amount of diversity is going to save it.

 Support the blog by making a one-time donation.